-Balance in photography is one of the essential elements of effective composition than baby photographers in Dubai use in their shots.
+Balance in photography is one of the essential elements of effective composition that baby photographers in Dubai use in their shots.
 Infants are particularly difficult to shoot, as their tiny physique often makes them unbalanced in most scenes.
 You can use the symmetry of balanced composition to create pleasing and harmonious baby photography shots.

 3. Foreground Interest + Depth

-Since photos are 2-dimensional by nature, foreground interest is a great composition technique that you can use to add some sense of depth in a scene.
+Since photos are 2-dimensional by nature, foreground interest is a great composition technique that you can use to add some sense of depth to a scene.
 Dubai has some of the trendiest photo-shoot sites, which come at a cost.
 The debut of your freelance photography career has everything working on a budget.
-You may not afford to pay for Dubai’s trendiest photo-shoot venues with the budget limitations.
-Nevertheless, exploiting foreground interest composition rule is an excellent way to give your creations the 3-D feel, without investing in trendier shooting sites.
+You may not afford to pay for Dubai’s trendiest photo-shoot venues with budget limitations.
+Nevertheless, exploiting the foreground interest composition rule is an excellent way to give your creations the 3-D feel, without investing in trendier shooting sites.

-See how this composition creates the illusion of depth when in real sense there is none.
+See how this composition creates the illusion of depth when in a real sense there is none.
 The artist uses strong elements in the image’s foreground; water waves leading to distant mountains.